simmi9/catalog_Python/README.txt

 Create views for the database as required for easier extraction Run python catalog.py will return the output.
-Output will be displayed in bash as well as on your local host http://localhost:8000/
+Output will be displayed in bash as well as on your local host http://localhost:8000/ The files have been style according to pep8 style guidelines.

 Requirements: